Chapter 43 : Gold

 Potter almost died laughing.
 He guffawed loudly, the sound echoing off the glass walls.
 Normally, him laughing at me like that would make me infinitely angry.
 But for some reason, now I didn’t mind.
 Potter had a nice laugh, and it kind of gave me a rush, knowing I had been the reason behind it.

-“Bennett…” Potter said, the corner of his eyes crinkled with mirth.
-“That’s the funniest thing I’ve ever heard.”
+“Bennett…” Potter said, the corner of his eyes crinkling.
+“You're insane."

 “What!”
 I exclaimed incredulously as if I were offended, but I was smiling as well.
 “They’re just so loud!
-I feel like they’re going to…suck me in.
-I also don’t like owls.”
+I feel like they’re going to…suck me in.”

 Potter only laughed harder at this.
 I shook my head, still grinning stupidly, and shoved the bottle in his hands.
 “Okay, your turn.”